spyder-ide/spyder-docs/doc/variableexplorer.rst

 Numpy Arrays
 ~~~~~~~~~~~~

-For Numpy Arrays, the window pane only shows some of the values of the array.
-You can open a viewer that shows you graphically in a "heat map" the values of the array, displaying each value in a colored box, depending on the size of the value.
-You can deactivate the background color by unchecking the option in the window.
-If the array is too large, background color will be automatically deactivated.
+For Numpy Arrays, the Variable Explorer only shows some of their values.
+By double-clicking them, a viewer will be shown graphically displaying the array values in a "heat map", i.e. it displays each value in a colored box, depending on the size of the value.
+You can deactivate the background color by unchecking the option in the viewer.
+If the array is too large, the background color will be automatically deactivated.

 .. image:: images/variable_explorer/variable-explorer-array-2D-resize.png
    :align: center